-Disney owns everything, well… Not everything but Disney are one of the biggest companies in the world – and somehow feels like they slip under the radar.
+Disney is one of the biggest companies in the world, an international powerhouse.
+You can’t turn the corner without seeing a Disney franchise.
+Yet, it somehow feels like they slip under the radar.

-Disney owns numerous companies, and below, we have broken down which companies Disney currently owns and the stake Disney holds within each.
+In this section, we look at what does Disney own?
+It’s a question we’re asked often.
+Disney owns numerous companies, and below, we have broken down which companies Disney currently owns and the stake Disney holds within each:

 - ESPN (80% stake)